 Where Ne is the number of elements in the cohesive zone and le is the mesh size.

-The penalty stiffness values are calculated for each mode by using Equation 1 recommended by Turon [4] and summarized in Table 2.
-These values are defined under "Cohesive Behaviour" option in "Interaction Properties" module.
+The penalty stiffness values are calculated for each mode by using Eq.
+1 recommended by Turon [4] and summarized in Table 2.
 In order to fully define traction-separation curve, interfacial fracture strength and interfacial fracture energy parameters must be also introduced under "Damage Option".
 Interfacial fracture energy values for AS4/8552 prepreg material are determined by performing Double Cantilever Beam (DCB) test for Mode 1, End Notched Flexure (ENF) test for Mode 2 and the parameters for Mode 3 fracture are taken to be the same as Mode 2.
 The average fracture energy values for each failure mode are summarized in Table 2.
-The related interfacial fracture strength values are adjusted by using Equation 2 and keeping the largest element length used in the model as 0.7 mm.
+The related interfacial fracture strength values are adjusted by using Eq.
+2 and keeping the largest element length used in the model as 0.7 mm.
 As it is indicated before, Falk et al. [5] suggest that implementing 2-5 elements in the cohesive zone length would give satisfying results.
 In this study, the number of element in the cohesive zone length is taken as 4, so the cohesive zone length is needed to be 2.8 mm.
-The interfacial fracture strength values adjusted per Equation 2 are also summarized in Table 2.
+The interfacial fracture strength values adjusted per Eq.
+2 are also summarized in Table 2.
 The frictional force between the seperated surface is modelled under "Tangential Behaviour" option by defining friction coefficent.
 Friction coefficient are generally determined by experimental studies.
 In this study, it is chosen as 0.3 as indicated in Sokolinsky et al. [6].

 Table 2.
 Inter-laminar Properties of AS4/8552